MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/authenticate-azure-cli.md

 ## Sign in with Web Account Manager (WAM)

 The Azure CLI now offers preview support for Web Account Manager (WAM).
 WAM is a Windows 10+ component that acts as an authentication broker.
+(An authentication broker is an application that runs on a user’s machine that manages the authentication handshakes and token maintenance for connected accounts.)

 Using WAM has several benefits:

 - Enhanced security.
 See [Conditional Access: Token protection (preview)](/azure/active-directory/conditional-access/concept-token-protection).
 - Support for Windows Hello, conditional access policies, and FIDO keys.